 - All garbage must be placed in 20-35 gallon containers with handles or in plastic garbage bags, and shall not weigh more than fifty (50) pounds.
 90 gal curb carts are acceptable as these are emptied by the truck, not manually.
 Cardboard boxes are not acceptable garbage containers, and will not be picked up.

-- Cardboard should be flattened into 2x2 pieces, cut and tied, and put out for recycling or stuffed tightly into a box no larger then your recycle bin.
-Garbage stored more than 24 hours outside must be in a container with a tight fitting lid!
-DPW sells 90 gallon garbage toters.
+- All cardboard should be flattened or cut and placed (not wedged) inside your recycle bin.
+Garbage stored for more than 24 hours outside must be in a container with a tight-fitting lid!
+DPW sells 90-gallon garbage toters.

 - All garbage must be placed at the curb by 7:00 AM the day of pick up.

 Items such as refrigerators, stoves, washers, dryers, hot water tanks, sofas, mattresses, grills, bikes and other household furniture are picked up on the regular trash day.
 DOORS MUST BE REMOVED FROM REFRIGERATORS AND FREEZERS.